EasilyAI/CatalogSearcher/WebApp/QUOTATION_SYSTEM.md

 1. Navigate to `/quotations`
 2. Click "New Quotation" button
+3. Fill in quotation metadata form:
+   - Enter quotation name and customer
+   - Select currency and default margin
+   - Add any relevant notes
+4. Click "Continue to Items"
-3. Add items manually or from search results
+5. Add items manually or from search results
-4. Set pricing and margins
+6. Set pricing and margins
-5. Export as needed
+7. Export as needed
-6. Change status as quotation progresses
+8. Change status as quotation progresses

 ### From Single Search

 1. Perform search in `/search`
 2. Click "Add to Quotation"
 3. Select existing quotation or create new
+4. If creating new:
+   - Fill in quotation metadata form
+   - Click "Continue to Items"
-4. Item automatically added with product details
+5. Item automatically added with product details

 ### From Multi-Item Search

 1. Upload Excel file with multiple items
 2. Review search results
 3. Click "Create Quotation" with selected items
+4. Fill in quotation metadata form
+5. Click "Continue to Items"
-4. All items added to new quotation
+6. All items added to new quotation

 ### Editing Existing Quotation

+#### Editing Items
 1. Navigate to `/quotations`
-2. Click "Edit" on desired quotation
+2. Click "Edit Items" on desired quotation
 3. Modify items, prices, margins as needed
 4. Update status
 5. Export when ready

+#### Editing Quotation Information
+1. Navigate to `/quotations`
+2. Click "Edit Info" on desired quotation
+3. OR from the items page, click "Edit Info" in the header
+4. Modify quotation name, customer, currency, margin, notes
+5. Click "Save & Return" to go back to items page

 ## Integration Points (To Be Implemented)